-While it has been known for a while how these second- and third-order contributions are encoded in the total detected SFG signal, 52-53 the proper lineshape analysis requires knowledge of the phase relationship between these two terms and the total interfacial potential, which has remained elusive.
-To overcome this problem, we now combine vibrational sum frequency and non-resonant second harmonic generation (SHG) measurements to obtain the interface-specific response for the fused silica/water interface as a function of pH and a total ionic strength of 50 mM.
-In addition to obtaining the total potential drop across the fused silica/water interface using heterodyne-detected SHG spectroscopy, we disentangle the bulk and surface contributions in our vibrational SFG lineshapes that arise from absorptive-dispersive mixing.
-Together with streaming potential measurements, our approach enables us to elucidate the net orientation of tight and loose hydrogen bond networks in the Stern layer over fused silica for a range of bulk solution pH conditions at a constant ionic strength of 50 mM NaCl.
+While it has been known for a while how these second- and third-order contributions are encoded in the total detected SFG signal,61-62 the proper lineshape analysis requires knowledge of the phase relationship between these two terms and the total interfacial potential, which has remained elusive.
+To overcome this problem, we now combine vibrational sum frequency, nonresonant heterodyne-detected second harmonic generation (HD-SHG), and streaming potential measurements to obtain the interface-specific response for the fused silica/water interface as a function of pH and a total ionic strength of 50 mM.
+Our approach enables us to elucidate the net orientation of tight and loose hydrogen bond networks in the Stern layer over fused silica for a range of bulk solution pH conditions at a constant intermediate ionic strength of 50 mM NaCl.
 We identify conditions where interfacial water molecules held in a tight hydrogen bonded network flip their net orientation with pH, while observing no such flip in the diffuse layer.
 As such, we attribute the non-monotonic trend in the overall SFG intensity spectra with decreasing pH to changes in the water structure at the surface rather than changes in the diffuse layer structure.
-Together with the observed streaming potentials, we find an important role of dipole potential contributions to the total interfacial potential on top of the Coulomb-only contributions.
+Finally, we compare these results to the total potential drop across the fused silica/water interface determined from HD-SHG.
+The changes in total surface potential with pH correlate with changes in the net orientation of the water in the Stern layer.
+Moreover, we find an important role of other contributions to the total interfacial potential on top of the GCS-only contributions.
 We thus provide new physical insights for charged solid/aqueous interfaces that hold the promise of developing our understanding of the EDL beyond mean field theories.